tjvantoll/www.tjvantoll.com/source/_posts/2012-10-24-adding-pointers-to-jquery-ui-tooltips.markdown

 categories: [jQuery UI, CSS]
 ---

 The recent [jQuery UI 1.9 release](http://jqueryui.com/changelog/1.9.0/) included a new [tooltip plugin](http://jqueryui.com/tooltip/) that can be used to create tooltips much like the native tooltips the browser provides.
 The difference is that jQuery UI's version are completely customizable.

-As such I thought I'd show a quick example of how you can create a pointer from the tooltip to its associated field:
+As such I thought I'd show a quick example of how you can create a pointer from the tooltip to its associated field.
+The following will show a pointer tooltip a the text input.
+You can change the location of the tooltip using the buttons.

 <!--more-->